Advanced Magento 2 Developer Tools For Debugging

 III.
 Magento 2 Database Diagram

-Magento 2 Database Diagram assists with the visual representation of the Magento database schema on GitHub.
+Magento 2 Database Diagram assists with visualizing the schema on Github.
 The tool helps developers understand table relationships and plan queries.

 Key Highlights:

-• Provides a high-level overview of Magento database structure.
+• Provides a high-level overview of Magento's database structure.

 • Shows fields and relationships for each table.

-• Can be used as a reference when writing custom queries or extensions.
+• Use it as a reference when writing custom queries or extensions.

-• It is updated with each Magento release to stay current.
+• Update it with each Magento release to stay current.

 6. Performance Tools